Storyflow

 A board wins or loses in how you present it, not just how it looks.

 End by asking for a specific yes: "Are we agreed on this direction so I can start sourcing?"
 That question turns a nice meeting into a signed-off direction.
+A meeting that ends with "let me think about it" usually means the board passed the pretty test and failed the Direction Test.

 You need a place to gather and a place to build.
 Pinterest is the gathering layer.
 For the working, presentable board, the strongest options are Milanote for the most beautiful board, Morpholio Board for a sourced, spec-ready board on the iPad, Canva for a polished client presentation, and Storyflow for turning the references into a written direction with AI.
 For the full comparison of all ten, see Best Mood Board Tools for Interior Designers.
-The honest rule: gather anywhere, but build and present somewhere private, and use AI for the rationale step that decides whether the board persuades.

 Making an interior design mood board is eight steps: write the brief, gather references, build the palette, add materials, place the hero pieces, arrange by decision, write the rationale, and tighten.
 The two steps almost everyone skips, the brief and the rationale, are the two that turn a board into a direction a client trusts.
+Every step exists to make the board pass one test: could a stranger describe the room in one sentence after ten seconds?

 It should include six elements: a one-line brief, a color palette of 4 to 6 colors plus an accent, materials and textures, the key furniture pieces, lighting and atmosphere references, and a written rationale.
 The brief and the rationale are the two most often skipped and the two that turn a collage into a direction a client trusts.